scottjw/ansible-role-nexpose/README.md

 Based on / forked from [Sam Doran's project](https://github.com/samdoran/ansible-role-nexpose)

-Setup a [Nexpose](http://www.rapid7.com/products/nexpose/) Console or Engine.
+Setup a [Nexpose](http://www.rapid7.com/products/nexpose/) ~~Console~~ or Engine.

+Console deployment is not complete.

 This role is in no way assosiated with [Rapid7](http://www.rapid7.com) and they do not endorse this role.
-Regardless, they are a great company and you should check them out.
-They make some [really](http://www.rapid7.com/products/metasploit/) [great](http://www.rapid7.com/products/appspider/) [stuff](http://www.rapid7.com/products/insightidr/).

 Requirements
 ------------